keatec/h5generator/README.md

 ```

 If you want to visual check your generator-html you can simply add demo elements to your code by using
 the class 'htmlGeneratorsDemo'.
-Elements with this class are removed during compilation.
+Elements with this class are __removed during compilation__.

 ```html
 <div style="display:none" class="htmlGenerators">